aditya-88/ASAP/README.md

 `ASAP F/R/FR/FE/RE/FRE Forward_seq_Sample_A.ab1 Forward_seq_Sample_B.ab1 Reverse_seq_Sample_A.ab1 Reverse_seq_Sample_B.ab1 Reference_Seq.fasta`

-Kindly note that SeaView will not be launched automatically in case of multiplexed runs.
-You can manually open the *._result.aln file to visualize the alignment.

 ## Requirements ##
 Linux/Unix System with EMBOSS, SEQTK, Python 3.x, BioPython & CLUSTALW2 installed.